kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

      -
    * - launch_id
      - int
-     - ID of a launch
+     - ID of the launch
      -
    * - email_id
      - int
      - ID of a specific email
-     - Campaign cannot be modified when it has already been launched.
+     -

 Request Example
 ---------------